inwonakng/homepage-old/data/blog/simple-alpaca-api.md

 In this post, we will go over how to build a simple REST API that allows users to interact with Stanford's Alpaca model.

 **disclaimer**: This is a simple modification of the gradio example provided by tloen on huggingface.
 All credits go to tloen and the researchers at Stanford for training and providing the Alpaca weights.
-I only wrote the code for the API server
+I only wrote the code for the API server.

 # Credits